dcashon/dcashon.github.io/useful.md

 ---
 layout: page
-title: About
+title: Resources
 permalink: /useful/
 ---

-# A collection of useful learning resources for different coding and mathematical topics.
+## A collection of useful learning resources for different coding and mathematical topics.

+### Python

+### Optimization and Machine Learning